For your patients who are overweight or struggling with obesity

 Must meet Eligibility Requirements.
 Some restrictions apply.
 For Eligibility Requirements and Terms and Conditions, please visit the FAQs.

 See how real patients did after adding CONTRAVE to their diet and exercise plan.

-*IMS NPA Branded Weight Loss Medicine Audit from March 2014 to March 2017.
+*IQVIA NPA Branded Weight Loss Medicine Audit from October 2014 to December 2017.